 Joan's academic background includes a B.A. degree in English Language and Literature from Daemen College in Buffalo, New York, and an M.A. degree in Journalism from Syracuse University in Syracuse, New York.
 For several years, she assisted clients with their public relations and publicity needs.
 She has also taught professional writing at Canisius College in Buffalo, New York; Rochester Institute of Technology in Rochester, New York; and the State University of New York College at Geneseo in Geneseo, New York.
 A published author, Joan has written several articles on business communication.

 CPE Credits in Specialized Knowledge & Applications

-PGS Energy Training is registered with GARP as an Approved Provider of continuing professional education (CPE) credits.
-If you are a GARP CPE participant, please record this activity in your Credit Tracker at www.garp.org/cpe.
+PGS Energy Training is registered with GARP as an Approved Provider of Continuing Professional Development (CPD) credits.
+If you are a Certified FRM or ERP, please record this activity in your Credit Tracker at http://www.garp.org/cpd.
 Please inform PGS Energy Training that you are a GARP CPE participant upon seminar registration.